-- Adhere to mitigation strategies that minimize the spread of COVID-19 established by the Centers for Disease Control and Prevention (CDC), the Virginia Department of Health (VDH) and the Alexandria Health Department (AHD); and - Prioritize safety precautions for the benefit of ACPS students, staff and visitors.
+- Adhere to mitigation strategies that minimize the spread of COVID-19 established by the Centers for Disease Control and Prevention (CDC); and - Prioritize safety precautions for the benefit of ACPS students, staff and visitors.

-Unless modified in subsections A-C. below, all other provisions of this regulation remain in effect.
+Unless modified in section I, all other provisions of this regulation remain in effect.